 - 4.27 There are two main sources of noise likely with a hydro scheme (a) noise, from the turbine within the powerhouse and substation, over the operational lifetime of the scheme and (b) construction noise from vehicles etc. Noise receptors will include local residents and also visitors to the area, for example hillwalkers.
 A noise assessment examining the current baseline levels in the area and the predicted levels may be required to be submitted in order to assess whether any mitigation measures are necessary to ensure that noise will not cause a significant impact.
 The relevant local authority Environmental Health department will be consulted as part of the planning assessment process. - 4.28 Noise can also be considered in terms of the affect on the tranquil qualities of an area.
-The World Health Organisation Guidelines for Community Noise seeks to preserve existing levels of quiet in outdoor areas and this should be considered particularly in relation to the length of the construction period and long term residual impacts.
+Both the WHO Guidelines for Community Noise and the LLTNPA's "An evaluation of the special qualities of Loch Lomond & The Trossachs National Park" (2006) seek to preserve existing levels of quiet in outdoor areas and this should be considered particularly in relation to the length of the construction period and long term residual impacts.